 - Women with a history of failure with IVF, believed due to problems with their egg quality.

 Infertility takes an emotional toll.
-Feelings of grief over the loss of fertility, distress over perceived failure at what is so natural to others, and despair at losing the chance to have a family.
+Feelings of grief over the loss of fertility causes distress over perceived failure at what is so natural to others.
+Not to mention the despair of losing the chance to have a family.
 Stress and anxiety are normal.
 When all other options are off the table, donor-egg IVF could be the answer.

 Preparing yourself for Donor Egg IVF

 You and your partner must be psychologically ready to move forward.
-You and he will receive pre-IVF psychological counseling to address the psychological and social aspects of donor- egg reproduction.
-Understand that not being biologically related to your child is a big loss and you may need time to grieve.
+You will both receive pre-IVF psychological counseling to address the psychological and social aspects of donor-egg reproduction.
+Understand that not being biologically related to your child is a big loss, and you may need time to grieve.
 But the desire to have a child is strong.
 You can have that family you dreamed of.
 It will simply be a bit different than you expected.
 Remember that you will be carrying your partner’s child, and you will form strong bonds with your baby during the pregnancy.

 It is normal to be anxious about the potential for your donor to be involved with your child’s life.
 Legal preparations will address topics like what to do with extra eggs, freezing embryos and paternal rights.
 Realize that donors usually sign away their legal rights to any children born with their eggs.